simonlichtinger/PyMEMENTO/README.md

 [![Docs](https://img.shields.io/badge/pymemento.readthedocs.io-blueviolet)](https://pymemento.readthedocs.io)
 [![Documentation Status](https://readthedocs.org/projects/pymemento/badge/?version=latest)](https://pymemento.readthedocs.io/en/latest/?badge=latest)

 PyMEMENTO is a simple python implementation of the MEMENTO method for generating paths between known protein conformations as inputs for umbrella sampling (Morphing Endstates by Modelling Ensembles with iNdependent TOpologies).
-A manuscript desribing the method and its validation in detail is in preparation.
-Please cite PyMEMENTO by this publication once it is released.
+The method is described in detail in the accompanying [publication](https://pubs.acs.org/doi/full/10.1021/acs.jctc.3c00140).
+If MEMENTO or this repository have been useful in your work, please cite this paper.

 ### Installation